sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 })
 ```

-### Fetch Latest Contract
+### Fetch Latest Contract Instance

-After the contract is deployed, we can fetch it on the frontend.

-Call the `Scrypt.contractApi.getLatestInstance()` method to get a contract instance aligned to the contract on-chain state.
-With this instance, we can read contract properties using the dot operator to display data to the user on the web page, or update the contract state by calling its public method as [before](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call) when the user votes for a candidate.
+We can fetch a contract's latest instance by calling the `Scrypt.contractApi.getLatestInstance()` using its [contract ID](#contract-id).
+With this instance, we can easily read a contract's properties to display to the user on the webpage, or update the contract state by calling its public method as [before](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call) when the user votes for a candidate.

 ```ts
 import React, { useEffect, useRef, useState } from "react";